To many it feels like an uncertain time.

 - The call committee will receive the name(s) of potential candidate(s).

-- Your council will have the opportunity the meet and speak with the candidate.
+- Your council will have the opportunity to meet and speak with the candidate.
 The council will discuss compensation and benefits with the candidate.

 - The council will vote to recommend the candidate to the congregation and call a meeting.